JenBauer/jenbauer_com/content/NoveltyInStructure.md

 For example, a recent exercise session was a combined meditation *and* bike exercise for a half-hour using an instructor-led YouTube video.
 I had never done this before, but I knew that I had dedicated time for exercise, so trying a *new* kind of exercise was absolutely in range, and still met my core needs.
 The newness brought the novelty I craved to my morning.

-There are other times when I have played an audio book while exercising or taking vitamins, or otherwise combined novelty with what needed to get done.
+There are other times when I have played an audiobook while exercising or taking vitamins, or otherwise combined novelty with what needed to get done.
 This helps each day feel like less of a repeat, while still meeting my health needs.

 ### Expanding on the idea.
 If you are inclined, you can extend this concept to work, school, family, and many other sorts of tasks that often need to be completed within a set time or a set day.
 Finding opportunities for combinations and flexibility is key!